Malpighia emarginata: Bark

 The bark of young branches is green and sparsely covered with curly-haired trichomes, which fall off with age.
 The greyish to brownish bark is relatively smooth and covered with conspicuous cork pores when young.
 With age, it is thick and cracked.

 Leaves

 The leaves are simple, ovate to elliptic-lanceolate in outline, 2–8 cm long, 1–4 cm wide, with an entire or undulating margin.
 They are attached oppositely on the stem on short petioles.
-The leaves have small hairs, which can irritate skin.
+These leaves and petioles can irritate skin due to minute stinging hairs.

 Flowers

-The flowering of the tree happens from April to November.
+The tree flowers from April to November.
 Flowers are bisexual and 1–2 cm in diameter.
 They have five pale to deep pink or red fringed petals, 10 stamens, and six to 10 glands on the calyx.
 The three to five flowers per inflorescence are sessile or short-peduncled axillary cymes.